 Fun Factor: Playing in Claridge’s French Salon, and spotting a few of the Charity’s Celebrity ambassadors.

 - Corniche Penthouse Launch, 2018.
 Playing some elegant cocktail jazz for the press launch of St James Group’s 6,903 square foot luxury Penthouse, valued at around £30million.

 Fun Factor: Walking around the stunning glass-walled Penthouse and checking out the incredible view of the House of Commons!

 About Bryan Edery

-I’m a professional pianist for events, parties and weddings.
+I’m a professional pianist for corporate events, parties and weddings.
 I also work with 18 pianists, who I supply for companies’ events and shows.
 I am based in London and cover London and the Home Counties.
 If you have any questions about this article or require any assistance in booking a pianist for your event please get in touch!

 Bryan Edery © 2019